sassoftware/yolov7-pose/README.md

 ## Overview

-Implementation of "YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors".
+This python package is an implementation of "YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors".

 Pose estimation implimentation is based on [YOLO-Pose](https://arxiv.org/abs/2204.06806).

-This is a tailored version for use of SAS Viya action DLModelZoo.
+This is a tailored version for use of the SAS Viya DLModelZoo action set.

 ### Installation

-TODO
+To install YOLOv7-Pose, use the following command:

+`pip install sas-yolov7-pose`

 ## Contributing